luloxi/PunkSociety/README.md

 - **Direct Messaging system** for artists and collectors
 - Ability to **make your own group/community**
 - **Educational Content**: Make an interactive way to step-by-step user onboarding flow, and/or video material explaining the use of the platform, especially for artists or collectors who may be unfamiliar with Web3 concepts, NFT minting, and/or royalties to improve user adoption.

-## Finished product features

-🎨 **Gasless Mint**: A cost-free minting solution for artists where the first minter sponsors the collection’s minting costs.
-The sponsor receives a share of royalties on all future sales, creating opportunities for art investors.
-The marketplace takes a fee on first mint transactions.

-🔄 **Inspired by" Feature**: Allows artists to reference existing art and share royalties with the original artist/s.
-This promotes creative collaboration, where both the remixer and the original creator benefit from the sales of the new collectible.

-✅ **Royalties**: Artists can set royalties on their NFTs, earning passive income on future sales.
-In the case of a gasless mint, first minters also earn a percentage of royalties on all sales within the collection.

-🎶 **Music Player**: A full-featured on-chain music player that supports playlists, song likes, and playback on mobile and desktop via our PWA.

-🌐 **Cross-Chain NFTs**: Seamless cross-chain NFT transfers using Chainlink's CCIP, allowing artists to extend their reach and access new markets.

-🪄 **Token Gated Content**: NFT holders get exclusive access to perks like backstage passes, special events, and live event rewards.

-📦 **Batch Buying**: A cost-saving feature that allows users to purchase multiple NFTs in a single transaction, reducing gas fees.

-🔒 **Web 2.5 Login**: Users can create profiles using Twitter, Google, or Instagram, making onboarding easier.
-This auto-generates a crypto wallet for seamless interaction with the marketplace.

-🤝 **Social Features**: Build a personal profile, like NFTs, follow artists, message collectors, comment on pieces, and receive notifications about new drops from your favorite creators.

-👩‍🎤 **Artist NFTs (Limited Edition)**: Special artist NFTs that grant holders VIP experiences like backstage access, event invites, and more.

-🎓 **Educational Content**: A comprehensive onboarding experience, including video tutorials and step-by-step guides, to help users unfamiliar with NFTs, minting, or Web3 get started.

-📊 **Artist Dashboards**: Artists can view real-time insights into their NFTs' performance, including views, likes, and plays (for music), giving them deeper analytics into their work.

-📈 **Royalty and Revenue Tracking**: A simplified interface for artists to monitor royalties, sales, and overall revenue, providing a clear view of their earnings and growth trajectory.